blankworker1/SatsCASH/technical.md

 3.  **Deployment:** A single `wrangler deploy` command from your PC would upload your Worker code and all your static assets simultaneously.

+**3.1.
+Setup D1 Databases:**

+Open your terminal in the custodian-service directory.
+Run wrangler d1 create satscash-custodian-db.
+Copy the resulting database_id into custodian-service/wrangler.toml.
+Create the table: wrangler d1 execute satscash-custodian-db --command="CREATE TABLE IF NOT EXISTS coin_pins (id INTEGER PRIMARY KEY AUTOINCREMENT, nfc_uid TEXT UNIQUE NOT NULL, pin_hash TEXT NOT NULL);"
+Repeat the process for the mint-service directory, creating satscash-mint-db and its table: wrangler d1 execute satscash-mint-db --command="CREATE TABLE IF NOT EXISTS coins (nfc_uid TEXT PRIMARY KEY, value_sats INTEGER NOT NULL, status TEXT NOT NULL DEFAULT 'minted', pin_hash TEXT NOT NULL);"

+**3.2.
+Deploy the Services:**

+Deploy the Custodian first: cd custodian-service && wrangler deploy.
+Note the URL of your deployed custodian worker (e.g., satscash-custodian.your-subdomain.workers.dev).
+Crucially, update this URL in mint-service/src/index.js.
+Deploy the Mint service: cd ../mint-service && wrangler deploy.

+**3.3.
+Mint a Test Coin:**

+You can use a simple curl command to the deployed Custodian service to create a PIN, then another to the Mint service to create the coin record, just as described in the create-coin.js script from the previous technical spec.

+Your SatsCASH V1 is now live and ready for testing.

 ### Benefits of This Unified Approach

 *   **Simplified Operations:** One `git` repo, one `wrangler.toml`, one `wrangler deploy` command.
 This drastically reduces complexity.